Get E-Book

-That same inconsistency drives the second half of this subchapter.
+Atomic writes meet that inconsistency directly.
 When editors save files, they often write to a temp file and rename it into place.
-Watchers see rename events, not writes.
-The atomic write pattern and file watching are deeply intertwined - you can't fully understand one without the other.
+Watchers then see rename events, not writes.
+File watching and atomic replacement need to be read together because the same save operation belongs to both mechanisms.

 fs.watch() and the OS Event Layer